$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Preliminaries

-\begin{lemma} Let $f\in \dw$ and $p$ be a hyperbolic or a $m$-elliptic periodic point of $f$ having $k$-dimensional strong stable and unstable manifolds.
-For any neighborhood $\mathcal{U}$ of $f$ there exists a diffeomorphism $g\in \mathcal{U}$ such that there exists a $k-$strong homoclinic intersection for the analytic continuation $p(g)$ of the periodic point $p$ for $g$.
-That is, there exists an intersection between $W_{k}^{ss} (p(g))$ and $W_{k}^{uu} (p(g))$. \end{lemma}
+\begin{lemma} Let $f\in \dw$ and let $p,q$ be either hyperbolic or $m$-elliptic periodic points of $f$ booth having $k$-dimensional strong stable and unstable manifolds.
+For any neighborhood $\mathcal{U}$ of $f$ there exists a diffeomorphism $g\in \mathcal{U}$ with a $k$-strong heteroclinic intersection for the analytic continuation $p(g)$ and $q(g)$ of $p$ and $q$, respectively, for $g$.
+That is, there exists an intersection between $W_{k}^{ss} (p(g))$ and $W_{k}^{uu} (q(g))$. \end{lemma}

-Using the following result of Arnaud, Bonatti and Crovisier, which is a symplectic version of the result in \cite{BC}, the proof of the previous lemma is similar to the proof of Theorem D in \cite{XW}.
-We will put here a sketch of the proof.
+The proof of this lemma uses the fact that transitive diffeomorphisms are $C^1$-dense in $\dw$.
+This is the content of \cite[Theorem 1]{ArBC}, let us state it for completeness.